-In recent years there has been a great deal of work done on modelling interest rate reaction functions and we need to distinguish our contribution carefully from those of previous authors.
-In general economists have taken three broadly different approaches in modelling monetary policy behaviour.
-First, a number of researchers have used Vector Autoregressions (VARs) to estimate the way in which policy actions depend on a set of macroeconomic indicators, and how in turn policy actions impact on these macroeconomic variables through the transmission mechanism.
-Bernanke and Blinder (1992) used the US Federal Funds Rate to analyse the transmission mechanism in the US.
-More recently, Christiano et al. (1994), Bernanke and Mihov (1995, 1997) (inter alia)1 have helped to refine this approach by analysing alternative measures of monetary policy and different identification mechanisms for the estimated VARs.
-Second, some researchers have focused on estimating single-equation (structural) reaction functions for monetary policy instruments (see for instance, McNees, 1992, Groeneveld et al., 1996, Muscatelli and Tirelli, 1996, Clarida and Gertler, 1997, and Clarida et al., 1997).
+There are several recent contributions on modelling interest rate reaction functions and we need to distinguish our contribution carefully from those of previous authors.
+In general three broadly different approaches have been used in modelling monetary policy behaviour.
+First, a number of researchers have used Vector Autoregressions (VARs) to estimate the way in which policy actions depend on a set of macroeconomic indicators, and how in turn policy actions are transmitted to key macro variables.
+Bernanke and Blinder (1992) use the US Federal Funds Rate to analyse the transmission mechanism in the US.
+Christiano et al. (1994), Bernanke and Mihov (1995, 1997) (inter alia)1 have refined this approach by analysing alternative measures of monetary policy and identification mechanisms for the estimated VARs.
+Second, some researchers have focused on estimating single-equation (structural) reaction functions for monetary policy instruments (see for instance, McNees, 1992, Groeneveld et al., 1996, Muscatelli and Tirelli, 1996, Clarida and Gertler, 1997, and Clarida et al., 1998).
 Third, Rudebusch (1995, 1996) uses data from forward-looking financial markets to construct measures of unanticipated shocks to monetary policy.